arifkraft/MachineLearningAPIs/Learning/Deep Learning/Fast AI/Lesson 2/Notes.md

 The thing that most determines how we are going to zoom in or home in on the solution.
 Were is the "minimum point".
 How do you find the minimum point?If i was a computer algorithm, how do i found the minimum.
 The `learning rate` is how big of a jump that we will advance (the size of the arrow in the image below)
 ![Optimization](http://downhill.readthedocs.org/en/latest/_images/rosenbrock-nag.png)
 <br>
-What happens if your learning rate is too high?
-It diverges and cannot find the optimum loss.
+What happens if your `learning rate` is too high?
+It diverges and cannot find the optimum.
+What happens if the `learning rate` is too low.
+It takes up too much memory may also settle for `unwanted` local minima.
+Will talk about that in `SGD with restarts`